-Imposter syndrome can manifest itself in many ways, including:
+Imposter syndrome and its symptoms can manifest in many ways, including:

-- At home: Any parent can probably remember a point in time when they’ve felt clueless, incapable and totally unprepared for the responsibility of raising a child.
-If these feelings go unchecked, parents may struggle to make decisions for their child out of fear they’re going to mess up their child’s life.
+- At home: Any parent can probably remember a point in time when they felt clueless, incapable and totally unprepared for the responsibility of raising a child.
+If these feelings go unchecked, parents could struggle to make decisions for their child out of fear they’re going to mess up their life.

-- At school: Students might avoid speaking up in class or asking questions for fear that teachers or classmates might think they are clueless.
+- At school: Students might avoid speaking up in class or asking questions for fear that teachers or classmates might think they’re clueless.

-- In relationships: Some people feel unworthy of the affection they get from a significant other and fear that their partner will discover they’re not actually that great.
-“Sometimes people self-sabotage that relationship and end it before the other person can,” Dr. Albers says.
+- In relationships: Some people feel unworthy of the affection they get from a significant other and fear their partner will discover they’re not actually that great.
+“Sometimes, people self-sabotage that relationship and end it before the other person can,” Dr. Albers says.

 Feelings of self-doubt can stir up a lot of fear, anxiety and stress.
 Studies have suggested imposter syndrome can lead to a drop in job performance and job satisfaction while increasing burnout.
 It’s also been linked to anxiety and depression.